 That’s where e-commerce comes in.

-So what is E-commerce?
+So what actually is E-commerce?

 Ever shopped online?
 That’s e-commerce.
 Any sort of sale made via the internet, whether buying from a small seller hosted on Etsy or paying for the latest album on iTunes, counts as electronic commerce.
 Online stores are open 24/7, seven days a week and let customers buy whenever they want.
 If you haven’t opened an online store for your brand then you are missing out on every potential sale an e-commerce channel could make in the hours when your physical location is closed.
 The best e-commerce sites are those that make shopping with you easier for your customers, and more profitable for you.

-E-commerce in Australia
+E-commerce in the UK

 What is the Best E-commerce Software?